Fostering Trust in Decentralized Governance: Interview with Charlie Feng, Co-Founder at Agora

 Q: What’s a game you’ve played recently that impressed you from a design or storytelling perspective?

 The other is Riot Games.
-I’m a Dota fan, so part of me is supposed to hate League of Legends, but I respect them as a company.
 Their investment in ecosystem and community is huge.
 They’ve gone beyond gaming into media, Netflix’s Arcane, K-pop collaborations, great music.
 Most gaming companies won’t touch that, but Riot has done it tastefully and effectively.
 Every time I watch Arcane, I want to play the game.

 Q: What is one startup you’ve advised or invested in that surprised you with its success or pivot?

 One that impressed me is EvenUp, a legal tech startup.
-They started closer to a ClearBank model, lending money, but realised their real value was in the IP and AI software they were building.
+They started closer to a Clearbanc model, but later realizing their real value was in the AI software they were building.
 They pivoted to selling the software, moving from a capital business to a software business with much better margins.
-They executed that pivot very well.
+Their team is also killer, great execution in that transition and scaling beyond.

 Q: What do you look for in startups before investing?